fdac21/news/README.md

    - Start writing project proposals
    - Submit final version of Miniproject1

-# Class on Sep 14
+# Class "on Sep 14" feel free to set up a time with your sub-team before Sept 16 to
    - Practice presentations within groups: please either come in person or participate remotely.
 Please organize communications (if remote) within each group.
    - Please do not forget to select one presentation from each group to be presented for the entire class (https://github.com/fdac21/Miniproject1/issues/1)